24 Aug 2015

 Filtering out Bad Records

-After reading the (user-id, song-id, play-count) triplets from a CSV file and after parsing a text file in order to retrieve the list of songs that a user would not want to include in a playlist, we use a coGroup function to filter out the mismatches.
+text file in order to retrieve the list of songs that a user would not want to include in a

 // read the user-song-play triplets.